danielgomezm/de-challenge-v2/README_DGOMEZ.md

 ## Running the program
 To run the program, Python version 3 is required and you need to run:

+`python src/english_premier_league.py data`

+where data is the data folder.
+Also, you can execute the script running:

+`cd src`
-`python src/english_premier_league.py`
+`python english_premier_league.py ../data`

 ## Results
-The results are written to files in an output folder.
+The results are written to files in the output folder.
 For each output-file, one per season, we have:
 - **standings**: the standings for each team of the season, presenting place, team, points and goal difference.
 - **efectiveness**: the ratio between shots on goal and goals scored.
 - **goals against**: the team with the most goals against.